ROVI-org/thevenin/docs/source/development/development_environments.rst

     You can see the local documentation build in your browser by opening the ``index.html`` file from the ``sphinx/build/`` folder.

-Now that you're all setup with a development version of Thevenin and have tested the codebase using the ``nox`` integration, be sure to follow the :doc:`version_control` workflow as you contribute.
+Now that you're all setup with a development version of ``thevenin`` and have tested the codebase using the ``nox`` integration, be sure to follow the :doc:`version_control` workflow as you contribute.
 Happy coding!